Descriptions of team capabilities on the Digital Outcomes and Specialists framework.

 IT health check

 Conduct penetration testing using CESG-approved firms.
-Read about the CESG Check Scheme.
+CESG is now part of the National Cyber Security Centre.
+Read about the Check Scheme.

 Identify, analyse, document, mitigate and monitor the risks of a system.

 Evaluate and develop security plans and policies to protect digital assets.